Bachelor

 You'll develop your practical skills in laboratory classes and complete 1,100 hours in supervised placements in hospitals and community settings, including in rural and remote locations.

-In your third and fourth years, you'll join a peer research group that will, under staff supervision, work to complete (and potentially publish) a small research study.
+In your third and fourth years, you'll become part of a peer research group that will work to complete (and potentially publish) a small research study under staff supervision.

 You'll graduate with an integrated honours-level qualification, ready to embark on a career as a physiotherapist or continue your studies as a researcher in a field of physiotherapy.